Ekbal41/Ekbal41/README.md

 <p>
 ⚡ <b>Fun fact</b> <br>
-“Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.” — Martin Fowler
+“Any fool can write code that a computer can understand.</br>
+  Good programmers write code that humans can understand.”</br>
+                                          — Martin Fowler
 </p>